mcopley08/troll-me/README.md

 The following are issues that I've been aware of, but haven't fixed quite yet:

-- If you press "Troll Now!" multiple times, the following error message will show up:
+- If a user presses ```Troll Now!``` multiple times, the following error message will show up:
 ```
 Uncaught RangeError: Maximum call stack size exceeded
 ```
 From my understanding, it is due to [loading multiple versions of the Facebook JavaScript SDK](http://neverblog.net/facebook-javascript-sdk-uncaught-rangeerror-maximum-call-stack-size-exceeded-error/).

-- If a generated comment/post contains any form of quotation marks (single or double) it will not post to Facebook and will return with an error.
+- If a generated comment/post contains **any form of quotation marks (single or double)** it will not post to Facebook and will return with an error.

 ## Suggestions for Further Enhancements